Babylonian astronomy: Relationship of calendar, mathematics and astronomy

 The exploration of the Sun, Moon, and other celestial bodies affected the development of Mesopotamian culture.
 The study of the sky led to the development of a calendar and advanced mathematics in these societies.
 The Babylonians were not the first complex society to develop a calendar globally and nearby in North Africa, the Egyptians developed a calendar of their own.
 The Egyptian calendar was solar based, while the Babylonian calendar was lunar based.
 A potential blend between the two that has been noted by some historians is the adoption of a crude leap year by the Babylonians after the Egyptians developed one.
 The Babylonian leap year shares no similarities with the leap year practiced today.
 It involved the addition of a thirteenth month as a means to re-calibrate the calendar to better match the growing season.

 Babylonian priests were the ones responsible for developing new forms of mathematics and did so to better calculate the movements of celestial bodies.
-One such priest, Nabu-rimanni, is the first documented Babylonian astronomer.
+One such priest, Naburimannu, is the first documented Babylonian astronomer.
 He was a priest for the moon god and is credited with writing lunar and eclipse computation tables as well as other elaborate mathematical calculations.
 The computation tables are organized in seventeen or eighteen tables that document the orbiting speeds of planets and the Moon.
 His work was later recounted by astronomers during the Seleucid dynasty.